Jeunesses Musicales International

 Jeunesses Musicales International (JMI) is a global non-governmental youth music organization founded in Brussels, Belgium, in 1945.
 Its mission is to "enable young people to develop through music across all boundaries."
-JMI operates in four primary areas: Young Musicians, Young Audiences, Youth Empowerment, and Youth Orchestras & Ensembles.

-JMI has a presence in nearly forty countries, organizing over 36,000 musical events annually, which cater to a wide variety of music genres and reach approximately five million young people.
-The organization's work is supported by the Federal Government of Belgium, the Belgian Federal Science Policy Office (BELSPO), ACTIRIS, and the Creative Europe Programme of the European Union.
+JMI has a presence in over 70 countries, organizing over 45,000 musical events annually, which cater to a wide variety of music genres and reach approximately five million young people.
+The organization's work is supported by the Creative Europe Programme of the European Union, MACP, the Council of Europe, ACTIRIS and several other supporters.

 Founders

 Marcel Cuvelier, founder of Jeunesses Musicales Belgium (in 1940) and of the JMI (in 1945), and Secretary-general of the International Music Council of UNESCO (in 1949) in his office at the Palais des Beaux-Arts in Brussels.

 Marcel Cuvelier

 Early years and education

 Marcel Jules Léon Cuvelier was born in Brussels on May 22, 1899.
 He pursued a classical high school education followed by law studies at the Université Libre de Bruxelles, where he earned a Doctor of Law degree.
 Cuvelier was also an avid sportsman, participating in the Olympic Games of 1920 and 1924 as a member of the Belgian national fencing team.